Updated: Sep 11

 About the author

 PD Dr. Holger Biering studied chemistry at Martin Luther University Halle-Wittenberg, where he also completed his doctorate and habilitation.
 Until 2010, he worked in various management positions in research and development at Ecolab.
 Since then he has been working as a consultant for cleaning and disinfection of medical devices for companies and users in the healthcare sector.
-He is a member of various national guideline and standardization working groups in Germany and the USA as well as international working groups within CEN(Europe) and ISO (worldwide).
+Holger was an advisory member of AKI until 2022.